djradon/predicates/p.instanceOf.md

 ## log

-- [x] #gd replace all in-Class occurences of instanceOf referring to other classes with subClassOf
+- [x] #gd replace all in-Class occurences of instanceOf that have Class subjects with subClassOf
   #t.2022.12.12 there was only one... [[c.DSL]]